aixnr/f2bgeo/README.md

 ## Downloading MaxMind GeoLite2 Database

 There are [three different databases](https://dev.maxmind.com/static/pdf/GeoLite2-IP-MetaData-Databases-Comparison-Chart.pdf): GeoLite2 *ASN*, GeoLite2 *City*, and GeoLite2 *Country*.
-The *City* version contains everything that is in the *Country* but offers more information pertaining to an IP.
+The *City* database contains everything that is in the *Country* but offers more information pertaining to an IP.
-The *ASN* version provides two additional information: ASN info and name of the organization (ISP) managing that ASN.
+The *ASN* database provides two additional information: ASN info and name of the organization (ISP) managing that ASN.
-`f2bgeo.py` is designed for the `City` version.
+`f2bgeo.py` is designed for the `City` and `ASN` databases.

 To download the database (the scripts handles extraction):